giuliodondi/kOS-ShuttleEntrySim/README.md

 You will find several folders:
 - **GameData**
-    - **KerbalKonstructs/NewInstances**
     - **kOS-Addons**
 - **Script**

 Put all the contents of **GameData** folder in your GameData.
 **Make sure to put kOS-Addons inside GameData.
 WITHOUT THIS THE SCRIPTS WILL NEVER WORK.** That's the plugin made by me which provides a way for kOS to query aerodynamic data from Ferram Aerospace.
 Documentation available at https://github.com/giuliodondi/kOS-Ferram.
-The **KerbalKonstructs** folder contains instances for the runway props that I use, their position should match the landing site definitions used by the script.
-The elevation might be wrong depending on your RSS heightmap, beware of this.

 Put the contents of the Scripts folder inside Ship/Script so that kOS can see all the files.